Friday, January 29, 2016

 5 thing Friday - blooms, Firstborn's birthday, room plans, poinsettia, pralines

-I guess once it freezes, I will cut it waaay back.
+I guess once it freezes, I will cut the Wandering Jew back.
 For now, its really lovely.

-I took home a poinsettia from work as no one is watering them (that I have seen) and when they die they will just wind up in the dumpster.
+I took home a poinsettia from work as no one is watering them and when they die they will just wind up in the dumpster.
 I don't know the second thing about keeping them alive - I figure a nice spot in a window might be the first thing.
+So far, life.

 Wednesday, January 13, 2016

-I rewarded myself for being fairly frugal lately and doing a bunch of cleaning and organizing post-Christmas.
-I didn't want to buy a bunch of junk - heck, I just got done donating a lot of schtuff.
-But I was in need of some new jeans since I have only one pair now that fit.
+I was in need of some new jeans since I have only one pair now that fit.
 At my favorite Salvation Army store I found two pair of like new Coldwater Creek cropped jeans, some flannel PJ pants, two books, and a frame.
+Score!

 I spent a whopping $13.22, with tax.
 Amazing since CC charges $50-$80 a pair for their jeans, and hardly anyone sells cropped jeans in January, Here in Central Texas it's been very mild weather - too cool for shorts, too warm for sweats.
 Crops are a good compromise.

 I threw the jeans and PJ's into the wash, and will settle in with my new books tonight.
-The frame is now home to our new family portrait.
+The frame is now home to a family portrait.
 All in all, a pretty sweet thrift trip I don't have one ounce of guilt over!

 Monday, January 11, 2016